zoodogood/utils/readme.md

 [NPM](https://www.npmjs.com/package/@zoodogood/utils)

 #### From developer:
-(Wa) Use only documented functions that are not marked "Unstable".
+(Warning) Use only documented functions that are not marked "Unstable".
 Thanks.